PatrickLang/windows-k8s-lab/README.md

 vagrant ssh -c 'cat ~/.kube/config' default | out-file ~/.kube/config -encoding ascii
 ```

+Now, `kubectl get node` should succeed.

 ### Enable containers to run on master

+> Work in progress

 This is a bad idea from a security standpoint.